panva/jose/docs/functions/jwks_remote.createRemoteJWKSet.md

 Note: The function's purpose is to resolve public keys used for verifying signatures and will not work for public encryption keys.

+This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwks/remote'`.

 #### Type parameters

 | Name | Type |